Diamondbacks vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- McKinstry has seven doubles, a triple, four home runs, 25 walks and 10 RBI (41 total hits).
-He has stolen 10 bases.
+- Zach McKinstry has put up 41 hits with seven doubles, a triple, four home runs and 25 walks.
+He has driven in 10 runs with 10 stolen bases.

 McKinstry Recent Games